legoguy1000/cyberChallenge/README.md

 php _CreateDatabase.php
 php _PopulateDatabase.php
 ```
-Go to https://realfavicongenerator.net/ and generate your favicons.  place files in /favicons/.
+Go to https://realfavicongenerator.net/ and generate your favicons.
+Place files in /favicons/.